elainenguyen3/CarryOn/README.md

 # CarryOn
-Smart Luggage that allows a bag to locate itself and tells you about tourist attractions, nearby restaurants, weather, and time.
+Smart Luggage: a device that acts as a travel assistant integrated into travel bags.
+Currently, its functionality consists of being able to locate itself and telling you about tourist attractions, nearby restaurants, weather, and time to aid you in your travels.
-Uses both software and hardware: speaker, Google Maps API, Node.js, Android Studio, Web Sockets, Heroku.
+Uses both software (Google Maps API, Node.js, Android Studio, Web Sockets, Heroku) and hardware (speaker, raspberry pi).